Last Updated on 7th March 2021 by Admin

-Especially relevant; The JUAC released a report recently that said that we could still have deadly asbestos in our UK schools by the year 2050.
+Especially relevant; The JUAC recently released report said that deadly asbestos in our UK schools by the year 2050.

 A further report in the Sunderland Echo in March 2017 detailed an incident that took place at a local school.

-Children were hosed down because of a potential release of asbestos, thought to have been caused by high winds affecting the structure of the school.
+Children were hosed down because of a potential release of asbestos.
+It was thought to have been caused by high winds affecting the structure of the school.
 Surely this kind of thing shouldn’t be happening in this day and age?